Do I need life insurance?

 Once you’ve taken out life insurance, don’t just stash the paperwork in a drawer and forget about it.

-Find out how to calculate how much cover you might need with our handy guide.
+Find out how much cover you might need with our life insurance calculator.
+You can also find out how to switch providers for a better deal and change beneficiaries with our handy guide.

 Should I consider income protection?

 Income protection is a separate type of insurance that will cover your salary should you be unable to work for an extended period.